LI-Chang-Sheng/geolab/README.md

 We’ll take care of tagging your issue with the appropriated labels and answer within a week (hopefully less!) to the problem you encounter.

 If you’re not familiar with open-source workflows or our set of technologies, do not hesitate to ask for help!
-We can mentor you or propose good first bugs (as labeled in our issues).
-Also welcome to add your name to Credits section of this document.
+We can mentor you or propose good first bugs (as labeled in our issues). *Also welcome to add your name to Credits section of this document*.

 ### Submitting bugs